MaxPr95/Instructions/MySQL-RaspberryPi.md

 # Installing MySQL Database on Raspberry Pi
-These instructions show how to fully install MySQL on the Raspberry Pi for Python:
+These instructions show how to fully install MySQL on the Raspberry Pi:

-* Installation of MariaDB
+* Installations
-* Add User
+* Adding User
-* Python Connection

 ## Installations
 The following will be installed: